 At the Baselworld 2013 trade show, the Swiss watchmaker has re-introduced its Girard-Perregaux 1966 Tourbillon Gold Bridge (refs.
 99535-52-131-BKBA & 99535-53-131-BK6A) collection.
 Not only dressy but also extremely classy with their understated exterior and carefully decorated dials, the watches have always been “signature” models for the brand.
 Judging by the 2013 collection’s specs, this one is more of a mild face-lift, rather than a full-fledged next-generation with a new movement and all.

-If you keep a watchful eye on this Swiss-based Manufacture, you probably know that Girard-Perregaux tends to use different approaches when it comes to exterior styling of their expensive “Haute horlogerie” and, well, more “common” affordable collections.
+If you keep a watchful eye on this Swiss-based Manufacture, you probably know that Girard-Perregaux tends to use different approaches when it comes to the exterior styling of their expensive “Haute Horlogerie” and, well, more “common” affordable collections.

-Quite predictably, the former uses a more classic design language that changes from baroque to art deco from one sub-collection to another, while the latter (especially their gorgeous 1966 Collection of vintage-styled timepieces) sports a more streamlined design with clean dials and long, stick-shaped hour markers.
-Well, of course, that’s just a general rule with numerous variations available with all sorts of limited edition models that the brand introduces from time to time.
+Predictably, the former uses a more classic design language that changes from baroque to art deco from one sub-collection to another, while the latter (especially their outstanding 1966 Collection of vintage-styled dressy timepieces) sports a more organic design with clean dials and long, stick-shaped hour markers.
+Well, of course, that’s just a general rule with numerous variations available with all sorts of limited-edition models that the brand introduces from time to time.